-Corporate Governance
+Corporate Governance Requirements

-Written Affirmation and CEO Certification Rule Change:
+Written Affirmation and CEO Certification Requirements:

-The NYSE MKT recently submitted a proposed rule change to the SEC to amend its corporate governance listing standards.
-The new corporate governance listing standards, which the NYSE MKT expect to be effective February 1, 2015, will require listed companies to file (i) an Annual Written Affirmation ("Annual Affirmation"); (ii) an Interim Written Affirmation ("Interim Affirmation"); and (iii) an Annual CEO Certification ("CEO Certification").
+All companies listed on the Exchange are required to maintain certain corporate governance requirements.
+To ensure that listed companies are mindful of, and in compliance with, these ongoing obligations, the Exchange requires that listed companies file (i) an Annual Written Affirmation ("Annual Affirmation"); (ii) an Interim Written Affirmation ("Interim Affirmation"); and (iii) an Annual CEO Certification").
 The Annual Affirmation and Interim Affirmation must be signed by an authorized officer of the company.
-The forms will be available on the Exchange's website.2 i.
+The forms are available on the Exchange's website.

+i.
 Annual Affirmation:

-Listed companies will be required to file an Annual Affirmation each calendar year.
+Listed companies are required to file an Annual Affirmation each calendar year.
 The Annual Affirmation requires companies to certify compliance (or, alternatively, report non-compliance) with certain of the Exchange's corporate governance rules and is due no later than 30 days after the company's annual shareholders' meeting (or, if the company is an entity that does not normally hold an annual shareholders' meeting, within 30 days after the company's Form 10-K is filed with the SEC).